ABRAHAM AND THE ONENESS OF GOD GRADE 3 LESSON 4

 FACTS ABOUT ABRAHAM

-While the historical episode should serve as a means of reinforcing the theme of the lesson, providing the children with the opportunity to reflect on the concept of the oneness of God, there are a few facts related to the Person of Abraham that they should also know.
+While the historical episode should serve as a means of reinforcing the theme of the lesson, providing us the opportunity to reflect on the concept of the oneness of God, there are a few facts related to the Person of Abraham that we should also know.
 Below is a list of these.
-In helping the children to learn them, you should take care to avoid overemphasizing the importance of this activity, making it appear to be the central purpose of the episode.
+In helping the us to learn them.

 Objective: For people of different skill levels to work toward a common goal